Cook Cleland: Korean War

-In February 1951, he returned to active duty as commanding officer of carrier-based Fighting Squadron 653 and flew the Chance-Vought F4U Corsair in 67 combat missions over North Korea.
+In February 1951, Cleland returned to active duty as commanding officer of carrier-based Fighting Squadron 653 and flew the Chance-Vought F4U Corsair in 67 combat missions over North Korea.
 In May 1952, he was shot down by enemy ground fire during an interdiction mission in North Korea, but was rescued later the same day.

 Later life

 Cleland held numerous United States Navy staff positions after the Korean War and played a key role in establishing the Defense Intelligence Agency.

-In 1967, Cook retired from the Navy in Kodiak, Alaska and moved to Pensacola, Florida, where he opened Cleland Antiques.
+In 1967, Cleland retired from the Navy in Kodiak, Alaska and moved to Pensacola, Florida, where he opened Cleland Antiques.

-He was inducted into the Motorsports Hall of Fame of America in 2000.
+Cleland was inducted into the Motorsports Hall of Fame of America in 2000.

 Cleland lost his right leg to diabetes, but did manage to attend the final reunion of his Air Group 16 at the dedication of the National World War II Memorial on May 29, 2004.

 Cleland died July 13, 2007, leaving a daughter, two sons, two grandchildren, and two great-grandchildren.